frame-lang/frame-docs/advanced_frame/operations.rst

 does not currently support any concept of static data as is common in some languages.
 Therefore static operations are currently limited to serving as a library of functions related to the system type.
-While this is (currently) a very limited use case, this does have utility implementing a *persistence* mechansim for Frame systems.
+While this is (currently) a very limited use case, this does have utility implementing a *persistence* mechanism for Frame systems.
-System persistance will be explored in a later article.
+System persistence will be explored in a later article.

 Below we can see a simple use case for creating static operations for a calculator system: